 Jeff Baker ’93 Serves as First Alum in Business Speaker Series

 Jeff Baker ‘93 served as the keynote speaker in the first installment of Gwynedd Mercy University’s Business Speaker Series.
+"It was like coming home," he said.

 “There was something really stimulating about the business world that intrigued me,” Baker said.